 Hallways need storage for all sorts of things: shoes, coats, umbrellas, post, telephone books – all of which can quickly create clutter.
 Storage solutions for hallways can be difficult to perfect, but not impossible to achieve.
 Shelving is one good option, as this still keeps your floor space free, try sticking a shelf over the many doorways, this keeps them above the eye line while even adding a funky addition to an otherwise boring old door.

 Shoe storage in pull-out cupboards are widely available in extra-thin designs that save on space, but if you have a shoe collection worth envying, then a few small floating shelves will soon give you a shoe gallery that will be the envy of your fellow fashionistas.
 Of course, there’s no reason you can’t go for a serious statement piece if that’s your style – your home’s hallway décor is all about you, after all.
 Coats can take up a surprising amount of space, quickly piling up and out into the main path of your hallway.
 To minimise this, try small hooks – ones that will force you to only hang one coat per hook – and limit the amount you have (working in odd numbers is the cardinal rule for most decorating choices).

 Illuminate your lighting

 You’ve got a space that is pretty long and pretty dark, so it needs a bit of light and a bit of sprucing up, right?
 Why not kill two birds with one stone by using some clever lighting?
 A line of pendant lights makes an amazing impact.
-Choose uniform spherical lanterns for a super modern but affordable look, or go totally funky and mix and match different pendant lights and lamp shades.
+Choose uniform spherical lanterns for a super modern but affordable look, or go totally funky and mix and match different pendant lights and lampshades.
 Don’t want to start rewiring the hallway?
-No problem, lots of modern light fixtures give you the cluster look without requiring more than one outlet.
+No problem, lots of modern light fixtures give your custom-print-decorated hallways the timeless look without requiring more than one outlet.

 Reading to transform your hallway?
 Get creative and make sure your hallway always provides a warm welcome!